 Notes

-- If you don't have a kitchen scale, use the spoon and level method when measuring flour.
-Gently spoon flour into the measuring cup, then level off with a knife.
-Scooping with a measuring cup compacts flour and adds up to 25% extra to your recipe, resulting in dry, thick cookies that don't spread.
+- * I highly recommend using a kitchen scale to measure flour by weight.
+If you don't have a kitchen scale, use the spoon and level method.
+Stir the flour (especially if it's been packed down in a bag/container), then gently spoon into the measuring cup, leveling off the top with a knife.
+Scooping with a measuring cup compacts flour into the cup and adds up to 25% extra to the recipe, resulting in dry, bland cookies that don't spread properly.

 - Cookie dough will keep in refrigerator for 2-3 days, or up to 3 months in the freezer.

-- Cookies will keep for up to 5 days in a tightly sealed container at room temperature.
+- Cookies will keep for up to 5 days in a tightly sealed container at room temperature or in the freezer for 3 months.
 Add a slice of bread to the cookie container to help keep cookies moist.
 Replace as needed (bread will dry out).

 - Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!